logos-maker/RST-Framework/README.md

 ![](./gfx/screen.png)
 # Framework for making audio plugins in C code
 RST is small/tiny Cross Platform Audio Framework for developing audio Plugins in C Code.
+You can use this to make plugins on Windows or Linux.
 It can be used for making VST2 instruments/synthesizers and effects with graphical user interfaces.
 It's also possible to make plugin hosts with the The RST header file RST.h